 Unilever believes in vigorous yet fair competition and supports the development of appropriate competition laws.
 Unilever companies and employees will conduct their operations in accordance with the principles of fair competition and all applicable regulations.

 Unilever does not give or receive, whether directly or indirectly, bribes or other improper advantages for business or ﬁnancial gain.
 No employee may offer, give or receive any gift or payment which is, or may be construed as being, a bribe.
 Any demand for, or offer of, a bribe must be rejected immediately and reported to management.

-Conflicts of interests
+Conﬂicts of Interests

 All Unilever employees are expected to avoid personal activities and ﬁnancial interests which could conﬂict with their responsibilities to the company.

-Compliance - monitoring - reporting
+Compliance – Monitoring – Reporting

-Day to day responsibility is delegated to all senior management of the regions, categories, functions, and operating companies.
-They are responsible for implementing these principles, if necessary through more detailed guidance tailored to local needs, and are supported in this by Regional Code Committees comprising the Regional General Counsel together with representatives from all relevant functions and categories.
+Day to day responsibility is delegated to all senior management of the geographies, categories, functions and operating companies.
+They are responsible for implementing these principles, if necessary through more detailed guidance tailored to local needs, and are supported in this by Cluster Code Committees comprising the Cluster General Counsel together with representatives from all relevant functions and categories.

 Any breaches of the Code must be reported in accordance with the procedures speciﬁed by the Chief Legal Officer.
 The Board of Unilever will not criticise management for any loss of business resulting from adherence to these principles and other mandatory policies and instructions.